DerLary/NL2SQL2SPARK/README.md

 1. Go to [Google AI Studio](https://aistudio.google.com/).
 2. Create an API key.
 3. (Optional) You can set up billing in Google Cloud to get $300 in free credits if you need higher rate limits.
-The free tier (up to 10 requests per minute and 1500 requests/day for `gemini-2.5-flash`) might be sufficient just for basic testing.
+The free tier (up to 10 requests per minute and 250 requests/day for `gemini-2.5-flash`, as for 7-12-2025) might be sufficient just for basic testing.

 Create a `.env` file in the root of the repository and add your key: